 The figure shows the battery ignition system for a 4 cylinder engine.
 A battery of 12 volts is generally employed.
 There are two basic circuits in the system primary and secondary circuits.

 The first circuit has the battery, primary winding of the ignition coil, condenser, and contact breaker from the primary circuit.
 Whereas the secondary winding of the ignition coil, distributor, and spark plugs forms the secondary circuits.

 The value of the voltage depends upon the number of turns in each coil.
 The high voltage, 10,000 to 20,000 volts, then passes to a distributor.

 Magneto Ignition System

 It consists of either rotating magnets in fixed coils, or rotating coils in fixed magnets.
-The current produced by the magneto is made to flow to the induction coil which works in the same as that of battery ignition system.
+The current produced by the magneto is made to flow to the induction coil which works in the same as that of the battery ignition system.

 This high voltage current is then made to flow to the distributor, which connects the sparking plugs in rotation depending upon the engine’s firing order.
 This type of ignition system is used small spark-ignition engines for example Scooters, Motorcycles and small motorboat engines.

 Electronic Ignition System

 The conventional electro-mechanical ignition system uses mechanical contact breakers.
-Though it is very simple, it suffers from certain limitation as follows.
+Though it is very simple, it suffers from certain limitations as follows.

 - The contact breaker points handle the heavy current.
 This resulting in burn out of contact points.
 Thus it requires periodical servicing and settings.

 - The mechanically operated contact breaker has inertial effects.
 Hence at higher speeds, the make or break of contact may not be timed.

 - At higher speeds, the dwell time for building up the current in the coil to its maximum value is low.
 Thus the spark strength may be reduced.

 To overcome the above drawbacks, in the modern automobiles, electronic ignition systems are used.
-This electronic ignition system has their best performance at all varying conditions and speed, unlike electro-mechanical systems.
+This electronic ignition system has its best performance at all varying conditions and speed, unlike electro-mechanical systems.